💡 Who is Iran israel war?

 The Iran-Israel conflict is not just a regional issue; it is a global one.
 The United States, Russia, China, and the European Union all have significant stakes in the outcome.
 The U.S. has traditionally provided strong military and diplomatic support to Israel while leading the effort to contain Iranian influence through sanctions.
 Conversely, Russia and China have maintained complex relationships with Iran, often acting as intermediaries or providing economic lifelines.

-Experts suggest that for a peace process to be successful, these global powers must align their goals.
+Global countries like the United States, Russia, and China also play an important role in this situation.
 If the conflict is used as a proxy for Great Power competition, local tensions will only be exacerbated.
 A unified international front that prioritizes regional stability over individual strategic gains is a necessary prerequisite for any meaningful de-escalation.

 What are the economic benefits of a de-escalated Middle East?

-The benefits of ending the Iran-Israel war extend far beyond the borders of the two countries.
+If tensions are reduced, it can help improve global trade, oil prices, and economic stability.
 The Middle East is a central hub for global energy and trade.
 A reduction in tension would lead to:

 - Energy Security: Stable oil and gas prices are essential for the global economy.
 De-escalation reduces the risk of disruptions in the Strait of Hormuz, a critical maritime chokepoint.